Minee-Liane-Choi/MineeChoiLab/contact/index.md

   link="https://maps.app.goo.gl/syAAaNp9j1fhXz2i8"
 %}

-Minee is also affiliated with two research institutions in London, The Francis Crick Institute and the UCL Queen Square Institute of Neurology, as an honorary fellow.

 {% include section.html dark=true %}

 ## {% include icon.html icon="fa-solid fa-location-dot" %}Affiliations

+The {{ site.title }} Lab is part of the Department of Brain and Cognitive Sciences (BCS) of KAIST.
+We are located at 5F Meta-Fusion building (W13) on the main campus of KAIST.
+Minee is also affiliated with two research institutions in London, The Francis Crick Institute and the UCL Queen Square Institute of Neurology, as an honorary fellow.

 {% capture col1 %}